Eight Tips to Help Fearful Dogs Feel Safe (Guide)

 6. Seek professional help

-It’s important to choose dog trainers with care.
-Here are my tips on how to choose a dog trainer.
+It’s important to choose dog trainers with care, because unfortunately some still use outdated methods that risk making fear and reactivity worse.
+I have a post with tips on how to choose a dog trainer.

 So it’s important to understand that it may take a long time to help your pet, and that fearful dogs can still have a happy life.